 A list of many of the types of permits and the associated fees can be found in the Director’s Fee Schedule .
 For a specific permit fee schedule, click on one of the fee types to the left.

-The CCI and CPI annual permit fee adjustment will be effective Monday, April 1, 2013 and is reflected in the fees as printed in the Director’s Fee Schedule 2013.
-These fees will be applied to all permit applications post marked or faxed after March 31, 2013.
+The CCI and CPI annual permit fee adjustment will be effective Wednesday, April 1, 2015 and is reflected in the fees as printed in the Director’s Fee Schedule.
+There is no change to the previous year's fee schedule.

 Before beginning a project, you should call Minneapolis 311 (outside the Minneapolis city limits call (612) 673-3000) to see if you need to obtain a permit.
 For projects using a contractor, the contractor is responsible for obtaining the permit.